Seasonal & Event Marketing

 min read

-15 Last-Minute Halloween Marketing Ideas to Boost Your Sales
+23 Last-Minute Halloween Marketing Ideas to Boost Your Sales

 In 2023, 73% of U.S. consumers participated in Halloween activities, spending a record $12 billion on decorations, costumes, and treats (Statista).
-This seasonal spike in consumer interest offers a prime chance to attract new customers and re-engage existing ones through timely and creative Halloween marketing campaigns.
+This seasonal spike in consumer interest offers a prime chance to attract new customers and re-engage existing customers through timely and creative Halloween marketing campaigns.

-"Trick or Treat" online giveaway
+2. "Trick or Treat" online giveaway

 Run a "trick or treat" giveaway where followers engage with a post (e.g., like, comment, or share) for a chance to receive a surprise "treat" like a discount code or free product.
 Starbucks has used this approach during holiday campaigns, offering surprise discounts and free items to boost engagement and sales.
 This tactic can effectively turn casual followers into paying customers.

-Interactive Halloween quiz
+3. Interactive Halloween quiz

 Create a quick quiz, like "Which Halloween Character Are You?" using tools such as Typeform, and share it on social media.
 BuzzFeed often uses this tactic with seasonal quizzes, driving significant web traffic and social shares.
 An engaging quiz can increase brand visibility and encourage participants to share their results, broadening your campaign's reach.